- As a proprietary blend designed to provide a soothing effect during a women's menstrual cycle,...

 You could also add a few drops to your laundry, or mix it with a neutral surface cleaner.

-When applied to the skin, they recommend using 1-2 drops every 4-6 hours.
-Start with very small amounts, and then you can increase it to more if desired.
+When applied to the skin, they recommend using 1-2 drops of this topical blend every 4-6 hours.
+Start with very small amounts, and then you can apply more if desired.